-5 Lessons The Boy Scouts Should Learn From The Girl Scouts
+The Boy Scouts Should Take A Page From The Girls

 As of Monday evening, any American — including homosexual or transgendered individuals — can participate in the long held tradition of scouting.
 But there are still a lot of lessons the Boy Scouts can learn from Girl Scouts.
 Although the Boy Scouts lifted their ban on homosexual members in 2013, there was still a ban on homosexual or transgendered scout leaders.
 At least, until the organization voted Monday to lift the ban.